gracelang/language/spec.md

 are executed once in the order they are written, even for `def`s or `var`s that are excluded from the new object, or aliased to one or more new names.
-During initialisation, `self` is always bound to the new object being created, even while executing code and initialisers from parent objects, classes or traits.
+During initialisation, `self` is bound to the new object being created, even while executing code and initialisers of parents.

-As a consequence of these rules, a new object can change the initialization of its parents, by overriding self requests invoked by parents' initialisers or executable statements.
+As a consequence of these rules, a new object can change the initialization of its parents, by overriding the method requested on self by the parents' initialisers.

 ### Required Methods